cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 The accounts must be bootstrapped prior to the first deployment.
 You can execute it with the `task samples:dev:bootstrap`.

+#### Update the cdk-cicd-wrapper libraries in the development
+You can update the packages with the `task samples:dev:update` command that ensures the latest {{ project_name }} is used.

+#### Deploy the pipeline to the account
+You can deploy the pipelines from the development folder with the `task samples:dev:deploy` command.

+#### Push the sources of the sample application up to the generated repository AWS CodeCommit
+You can publish the sample from the folder with the `task samples:dev:git:push`

+#### Deploy sandbox stacks
+The sandbox stacks can be deployed with the `task samples:dev:sandbox:deploy`.

+#### Do development iteration
+You can test your changes in the {{ project_name }} simply with calling the `task samples:dev:loop`.

 ## FAQ